s4afa451dgf415f/colab_stable_diffusion/README_EN.md

 - Notebooks are single-threaded, so please make sure that the mod management cell is not running before managing mods.
 - When managing mods, it's recommended to name them in the format of "c-site mod name (custom name)" for easy searching of SD images on c-site and for easy searching in the Lora list when in use.
 - Newcomers who don't know which models to download can go to the "Recommended Model Documentation" cell to download the JSON file.
-- Custom VAE and plugins should be managed in folders named "VAE" and "extensions" in your cloud storage.
+- To load custom VAE and plugins, or models in the cloud drive, please create a new folder "VAE", "extensions", "lora", or "checkpoint" in the cloud drive and manage it yourself
 - If the code is not executable, do not perform any operations and wait for a fix.
 We are not responsible for any time limitations.
 - There are many users during peak hours, and connection errors or disconnections are normal.
 You can try to use the ngrok tunnel to speed up the process.